-Whatever new and vibrant approach, the Government is at present making in the economic sector, was initiated by Mr Rajiv Gandhi in 1985.
-The destiny had appointed a person in Rajiv Gandhi to rectify and reverse the wrong economic policies by his mother.
+Whatever new and vibrant approach, the Government is at present making in the economic sector, was initiated by Mr. Rajiv Gandhi in 1985.
+Destiny had appointed a person in Rajiv Gandhi to rectify and reverse the wrong economic policies by his mother.

-The most significant thing was that he had a vision for India in the next century, what other politicians and even Businessmen were lacking in.
+The most significant thing was that he had a vision for India in the next century, which other politicians and even Businessmen were lacking in.
 He kicked off the economic reform right from the first budget his Government presented in the Parliament.
-He began his tenure in a blaze of glory and proved that he had a right vision and decent instincts.
+He began his tenure in a blaze of glory and proved that he had the right vision and decent instincts.

 The first twelve months of his rule (Nov 1994-85) were the brightest period in our republic.
 The union budget of 1985 was the finest budget since we became independent.
 He dismantled controls and introduced liberalization.
 Rajiv had the right ideas but chose the wrong people to surround him.
 His untimely death is a grim reminder that the land with the noblest heritage has become the most criminalized and the most violent democracy in the world.

 Shri Nani Palkhivala has also opinionated – “The political situation in our country today is such that if we cannot achieve speedy growth under PM Rajiv Gandhi, we may find ourselves in a worse plight than merely Paradise Postponed”.